ntsmk/voicemail-urgency-detection-app/README.md

 ---

-## Why I am built this?
+## Why was this built

-This project was inspired by the need to triage customer voicemails quickly and efficiently in IT service environments especially **after work hours**.
+This project was created to enable fast and efficient triaging of customer voicemails, especially in IT service environments during after-hours, improving overall response times and service quality.

 ---